-The expanded plant and recirculating pond system are currently under construction and are expected to be near completion in 2014 except for certain equipment with longer lead manufacturer time being constructed outside of Alaska.
-That equipment will not be available until the later part of the 2014 and will be mobilized to Chandalar during the 2015 winter trail.
+The expanded plant is expected to be near completion in 2014 except for certain equipment with longer lead manufacturer time being constructed outside of Alaska.
+The equipment will not be available until the later part of the 2014 mining season and will be mobilized to Chandalar during the 2015 winter trail.
 GNP has concluded it is prudent, more efficient, and in the best interest of the operation to focus on the construction of the plant and process no pay gravel in 2014.

-2014 Petrographic Study and Exploration Activities
+2014 Petrographic Study and Exploration Plans